sinatra/sinatra/README.md

 ### Using Sinatra as Middleware

-Not only is Sinatra able to use other Rack middleware, any Sinatra application can in turn be added in front of any Rack endpoint as middleware itself.
+Not only is Sinatra able to use other Rack middleware, any Sinatra application can, in turn, be added in front of any Rack endpoint as middleware itself.
 This endpoint could be another Sinatra application, or any other Rack-based application (Rails/Hanami/Roda/...):